10 Music Competitions for High School Students | Polygence

 Why Should You Participate in Music Competitions in High School?

-When I was in high school, I chose to participate in music competitions for a few different reasons.
-First, I wanted to get a taste of the professional classical music world, which can be a confusing and overwhelming system to understand—even now that I’m a part of it.
+When I was in high school, I chose to participate in music competitions in order to get a taste of the professional classical music world, which can be a confusing and overwhelming system to understand.
 Competitions can be especially valuable for young composers, like I was, who don’t necessarily get to participate in orchestras or chamber groups.
-Competitions are also important for young pianists to start interacting with others at a high level.
-Even if you don’t win a prize, participating in a music competition is about connecting with like-minded artists.
+Competitions are also incredibly important for young pianists to immerse themselves early in a very high level of performance.

 What are the Top Music Competitions for High School Students?

-If you are interested in participating in a student music competition, here are 10 opportunities to consider:
+If you are interested in participating in a high school music competition, here are 10 opportunities to consider:

 1. National Young Composers Challenge